LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-DynamicWebPages.md

 <input id="name" placeholder="Your name">
 <script>
   alert(document.getElementById("name").value);
-  // The alert will display "Your name"
 </script>
 ```

-## JavaScript Events
+## Events

-JavaScript can respond to various things that happen in a browser.
+JavaScript can respond to various things that happen in the browser.
 These things are called *events*.

 ### Common events